-The Company entered into a joint venture agreement (the "ZI Partnership Agreement") in 1988 with CRI Zeolites Inc., a Royal Dutch Shell plc affiliate, to form Zeolyst International, our 50/50 joint venture partnership (the "Partnership").
+The Company entered into a joint venture agreement (the "ZI Partnership Agreement") in 1988 with CRI Zeolites Inc., a Royal Dutch Shell plc affiliate, to form Zeolyst International, a 50/50 joint venture partnership (the "Partnership").
 Under the terms of the ZI Partnership Agreement, the Partnership leases certain land used in its Kansas City production facilities from PQ Corporation.
-This lease, which has been recorded as an operating lease, provided for rental payments of \$295, \$295 and \$187 during the years ended December 31, 2018, 2017 and 2016, respectively.
+This lease, which has been recorded as an operating lease, provided for rental payments to the Company of \$305, \$295 and \$295 during the years ended December 31, 2019, 2018 and 2017, respectively.
 The terms of this lease are evergreen as long as the ZI Partnership Agreement is in place.
-The Partnership recognized sales to the Company of \$645, \$2,475 and \$1,191 during the years ended December 31, 2018, 2017 and 2016. respectively.
+The Partnership recognized sales to the Company of \$803, \$645 and \$2,475 during the years ended December 31, 2019, 2018 and 2017, respectively.

 The Partnership purchases certain of its raw materials from the Company and is charged for various manufacturing costs incurred at the Company's Kansas City production facility.
-The amount of these costs charged to the Partnership were \$16,869, \$17,470 and \$10,707 for the years endedDecember 31, 2018, 2017 and 2016, respectively.
+The amount of these costs charged to the Partnership were \$19,976, \$16,869 and \$17,470 for the years ended December 31, 2019, 2018 and 2017, respectively.
 Certain administrative, marketing, engineering, management-related, and research and development services are provided to the Partnership by the Company.
-During the years ended December 31, 2018, 2017 and 2016, the Partnership was charged\$12,727, \$12,248 and \$8,169, respectively, for these services.
-In addition, the Partnership was charged certain product demonstration costs of \$1,768, \$2,175 and \$1,663 during the years ended December 31, 2018, 2017 and 2016, respectively.
-These charges to the Partnership are recorded as reductions in either cost of goods sold or selling, general and administrative expenses in the consolidated statements of operations, depending on the nature of the expenditures.
+During the years ended December 31, 2019, 2018 and 2017, the Partnership was charged \$12,871, \$12,727 and \$12,248, respectively, for these services.
+In addition, the Partnership was charged certain product demonstration costs of \$2,204, \$1,768 and \$2,175 during the years ended December 31, 2019, 2018 and 2017, respectively.
+These charges to the Partnership are recorded as reductions in either cost of goods sold or selling, general and administrative expenses in the consolidated statements of income, depending on the nature of the expenditures.